grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.use-compressed-bytes-as-fetch-max-bytes
   [use_compressed_bytes_as_fetch_max_bytes: <boolean> | default = true]

+  # The maximum number of bytes for buffered responses to fetch requests.
+This
+  # limit is applied on the sum of all MaxBytes requests that are ongoing.
+0 to
+  # disable the limit.
+  # CLI flag: -ingest-storage.kafka.max-buffered-bytes
+  [max_buffered_bytes: <int> | default = 100000000]

   # The maximum number of concurrent ingestion streams to the TSDB head.
 Every
   # tenant has their own set of streams.
 0 to disable.
   # CLI flag: -ingest-storage.kafka.ingestion-concurrency-max